Herold "Scott" Osborne, PA-C

 Accepting New Patients

-Scott practices medical dermatology and his clinical interest include psoriasis and eczema.
-He is a Diplomate Fellow of the Society of Dermatology Physician Assistants (SDPA).
+Scott specializes in medical dermatology, with clinical interests that include psoriasis and eczema.
+He is a Diplomate Fellow of the Society of Dermatology Physician Assistants (SDPA), reflecting his commitment to excellence in dermatologic care.

-Outside of work, Scott enjoys fishing and working out.
-He enjoys Christian concerts and loves serving God, serving in his church, and going on mission trips.
-He also loves spending time with his two adult sons, two beautiful grandchildren, and his German Shepherd, Max.
-Although Scott is a military transplant and not originally from Longview, he has resided in the area for nearly 30 years.
-He appreciates the generosity and friendly community of Longview and loves living in the bible belt.
+Outside of work, Scott enjoys fishing, working out, and attending Christian concerts.
+He is dedicated to serving God, actively participating in his church, and going on mission trips.
+He treasures time spent with his two adult sons, two beautiful grandchildren, and his German Shepherd, Max.
+Although a military transplant, Scott has called Longview home for nearly 30 years and deeply appreciates the generosity and friendliness of the local community.

-Herold “Scott” Osborne provides care in Longview, Texas, and is currently accepting new patients.
-Contact our office today to request an appointment.
+Scott Osborne provides exceptional dermatology services in Longview, TX, and is currently accepting new patients.
+Contact our office today to schedule an appointment and experience his expert care.

 Clinic Locations